 Getting an N.C.
 REAL ID

-Visit an N.C.
-Division of Motor Vehicles driver license office with the required documentation.
+an N.C.
+Division of Motor Vehicles driver license office with the

 N.C.
-REAL IDs are only available by visiting a driver license office, where it will be scanned and permanently stored, as required under federal law, in an individual's NCDMV record.
+REAL IDs are only available by visiting a driver license office, where an individual’s required documents will be scanned and permanently stored, as required under federal law, in the individual's NCDMV record.